-Dr Bruce Webber is researching the impacts of global change on invasive plant species and developing adaptation options.
+Dr Bruce Webber: exploring the impacts of global change on plants

-Dr Bruce Webber is a Research Scientist with CSIRO Ecosystem Sciences and the Climate Adaptation Flagship in Floreat, Western Australia, and is an Adjunct Associate Professor at the University of Western Australia.
+Dr Bruce Webber is a Senior Research Scientist with CSIRO Ecosystem Sciences in Floreat, Western Australia, and is an Adjunct Associate Professor at the University of Western Australia.

-Dr Webber works closely with Dr John Scott and maintains active research collaborations with external institutions in Australia and overseas, including France, South Africa, Fiji, Cameroon, Columbia and Indonesia.
+Dr Webber maintains active research collaborations with external institutions in Australia and overseas, including France, South Africa, Fiji, Cameroon, Columbia and Indonesia.

 This work spanned the three areas of botanical ecophysiology (plant defence chemistry, environmental regulation of resource partitioning), plant systematics (phenetic taxonomy) and plant-animal interactions (ant-plant symbioses, herbivory, frugivory, pollination).